 The success of the claim also can be dependent on the amount of time the couple lived together, whether or not they had shared bank accounts, or if one spouse financially supported the other for a prolonged period during the relationship (therefore showing intent to “take care of” the other spouse).
 Proving palimony claims can be very complicated.
 Each case is driven by individual specific facts.

 The expert team at Buncher Family Law is led by a Certified Family Law Specialist.
 The firm has acquired an array of successful experiences fighting on both sides of Marvin Action, divorce, and palimony cases.
-Our founder Sven Buncher, along with partner Lauren Mullee, are able to litigate both sides of the case and confidently call the courtroom their second office.
+Managing Partner Sven Buncher is able to litigate both sides of the case and confidently call the courtroom their second office.
 In some cases, Marvin Action or palimony claims require clients to hire two different attorneys to deal with related matters in Civil Court and Family Court, but not when selecting Buncher Family Law.
 We have the expertise to handle both.
 This allows you to receive receive proper and compassionate guidance from a legal team that will fight for your case without litigating for billable hours’ sake.